 Because the election of directors is contested, directors will be elected by a plurality of votes cast, as provided under our Bylaws.
 Withhold votes and broker non-votes (as described above) will not be counted in determining whether a director has received a plurality of the votes cast for his or her election.
 Abstentions will not have any effect on the advisory vote on the frequency of the advisory vote to approve named executive officer compensation.
 Abstentions will have the same effect as votes "against" the advisory vote to approve named executive officer compensation and the proposal to ratify the selection of KPMG as our independent registered public accounting firm for 2023.
-Broker non-votes will not have any effect on the advisory vote to approve named executive officer compensation, or the proposal to ratify the selection of KPMG as our independent registered public accounting firm for 2023.
+Broker non-votes will not have any effect on the advisory vote to approve named executive officer compensation, the advisory vote on the frequency of the advisory vote to approve named executive officer compensation, or the proposal to ratify the selection of KPMG as our independent registered public accounting firm for 2023.